Hong Kong Polytechnic University: Hong Kong Technical College (1947–1972)

 After World War II, the Government Trade School became the Hong Kong Technical College in 1947, offering both full-time and part-time courses.
-In 1957, the new campus of the college located in Hung Hom was constructed.
-It was opened by Sir Alexander Grantham, the then Governor of Hong Kong.
+In 1957, the college's new campus in Hung Hom was constructed.
+It was opened by Alexander Grantham, the then Governor of Hong Kong.

 Hong Kong Polytechnic (1972–1994)

 In 1965, Sir Sze-yuen Chung (S.Y.
 Chung) suggested establishing a polytechnic in Hong Kong to provide post-secondary technical education.
-Dr Tang Ping-yuen was appointed by the government as the chair of the Polytechnic Planning Committee in May 1969.
+Tang Ping-yuen was appointed by the government as the chair of the Polytechnic Planning Committee in May 1969.
 On 24 March 1972, the Legislative Council passed the Hong Kong Polytechnic Ordinance and the institute was established.
 Sir Chung assumed the first chair of the Polytechnic Board of Directors (later renamed Polytechnic Council in 1978).
 The Polytechnic's mandate was to provide professional-oriented education to meet the need for qualified workers.
 The institution launched its first five degree programmes in 1983, and introduced its first MPhil and PhD programmes in 1986 and 1989 respectively.